EXPLAINED: The Truth About Critical Race (CRT) Theory and How It Shows Up in Your Child’s Classroom

 In a perfect world, educational equity would ensure that all students have access to high-quality curriculum, instruction and funding.
 But we don’t live in a perfect world, so racial inequality manifests in a number of ways in American education.
 For example:

 CRT provides a relevant, research-based framework through which education leaders and policymakers can think about the social construct of race and the impact of racism on students of color.
 This framework also provides educators the tools they need to transform current practices in teaching and learning and to examine the attitudes and biases—implicit or explicit—that they bring into their classrooms.
-This work allows educators to teach in ways that are truly anti-racist, culturally responsive and affirming.

 Why has it become so politicized?

 Resistance to critical race theory is not a new phenomenon.
-However, the term jumped into headlines and social media feeds in recent years when, in a Constitution Day speech at the National Archives, former president Donald Trump characterized education that takes a critical lens as “radical” and “ideological poison.”
+However, the term jumped into headlines and social media feeds in recent years when, in a Constitution Day speech at the National Archives, President Donald Trump characterized education that takes a critical lens as “radical” and “ideological poison.”
 Trump went on to attack the “1619 Project” and announced an executive order establishing the short-lived “1776 Commission” to “promote patriotic education.”
 He also issued a subsequent executive order banning government contractors from conducting racial sensitivity and diversity training in the workplace.

-The executive orders were a reaction to educational initiatives—like the “1619 Project” or the work of Howard Zinn—designed to examine professional development, pedagogy, teaching and learning through a critical lens, labeling any approach that acknowledges American racism, white supremacy, white privilege, intersectionality, microaggressions, and the like as dangerous, unpatriotic and, ironically, racist.
+The executive orders were a reaction to educational initiatives—like the the work of Howard Zinn—designed to examine professional development, pedagogy, teaching and learning through a critical lens, labeling any approach that acknowledges American racism, white supremacy, white privilege, intersectionality, microaggressions, and the like as dangerous, unpatriotic and, ironically, racist.

 Why is critical race theory important in K-12 education?

-Critical race theory emerged in legal circles, but it has spread to other areas of scholarship and policymaking, including education.
 For instance, in our nation’s schools, we still have sizable and stubborn gaps in academic proficiency between white children and their Black, Latinx and Native American peers.
 CRT has been helpful to education leaders as they seek to disentangle the systems in our communities and schools that oppress students of color, and hinder their ability to thrive.

 By starting from the well-established fact that academic proficiency is not related to the color of one’s skin, critical race theory pushes policymakers to look beyond the individual students and instead look at the system around them.
 Shifting our language from "achievement gap" to "education debt" or "opportunity gap" is one step on the journey.
-In what ways have our systems of education, health and housing blocked opportunity for Black and brown children?
+In what ways have our systems of education, health, and housing blocked opportunities for Black and brown children?
 How do we eliminate those barriers?

 Ed Post Staff